deepakhj/cadent/README.md

  - metric filter and router
  - relay replication
  - accumulation and aggregation
- - time series DB writing
+ - time series writing
+ - metric indexing
  - api endpoints

 Yes "each" of the above can be handled by a standalone app (and many do exist in the echo system) .. however at the volume